section-engineering-education/engineering-education/articles/how-to-use-an-api-in-a-vuejs-project/index.md

 **How to make an API request and display data using Axios.**

 We will make the API request using a `get` method.
 A get method is used to call data from a resource, the resource in this context is our API.
-We want this API request running synchronously therefore, we use a promise based function with keywords [async/await](https://github.com/section-engineering-education/engineering-education/pull/2235).
-You may wonder why we used a promise based function, this is because a promise provides a way of montinoring the state of the API and acts as a container for the data that will eventually return.
+We want this API request running synchronously therefore, we use a promise-based function with keywords [async/await](https://github.com/section-engineering-education/engineering-education/pull/2235).
+You may wonder why we used a promise-based function, this is because a promise provides a way of monitoring the state of the API and acts as a container for the data that will eventually return.
 However, we also need to test for errors using the [try/catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) method. `try` is used to check for errors while `catch` is used to handle all errors that are detected.